supercharge/docs/http-tests.md

 }
 ```

-Chain the `withCookie` method multiple times if you want to inject multiple cookies.
+At this point, Boost does not offer you to pass in an object with key-value-pairs.
+Chain the `withCookie` method if you want to inject two or more cookies.

 ## Authenticated Requests